 Barbara and Allan Pease say that women have a wider peripheral vision, men tend to have more tunnel vision.
 Women can look at you better without moving their eyes.

-In a direct mail campaign Allan Pease was able to increase the sales of a lipstick by 45% simply enlarging the pupil size of the model.
+In a direct mail campaign, Allan Pease was able to increase the sales of a lipstick brand by 45% simply enlarging the pupil size of the model.

 Interestingly, people are better at decoding eye signals than they are at decoding body language.
 Women do better as usual, but men didn’t fare poorly.

 If someone is looking at you for more than 2/3 of the time he can either be interested in you, in which case he’ll have dilated pupils, or he’ll be hostile -in which case he’ll have constricted pupils-.
 Women are good at deciphering it, men not as much.